dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

 * one to render your main camera
 * one to render the second camera to the render texture

-This page describes the simplest way to do this from scratch, using a **scene render collection** of two cameras and two renderers.
+This page describes the simplest way to do this from scratch, using two cameras and two renderers.
 Depending on your pipeline, you might need to create a different setup.

+> [!Warning]
+> These instructions involve deleting your existing renderers for the game entry point.
+You might want to make a backup of your project in case you want to restore your pipeline afterwards.

 1. In the graphics compositor, select the **Entry points** node.